LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 transformation looks like.
 Don’t stress if you don’t follow it, i’ll probably do a whole post on transformation matrices soon.

-{% include important.html content="matrix multiplication is not commutative — the order of operations does matter!" %}
+{% include important.html content="matrix multiplication is not commutative — the order of operations does matter." %}

 Applying this fix in the shader (sorry this post turned into a bit of a “draw the rest of the f\*\*\*ing owl” situation), we finally get something beautiful.